Cisco-Talos/clamav-documentation/src/faq/faq-misc.md

 Please consider contributing answered questions back to this FAQ, and improving the quality of these answers, by submitting pull requests to [our documentation source repository](https://github.com/Cisco-Talos/clamav-documentation).

-## I see you have Bugzilla AND GitHub Issues.
-Which one should I use?

-Please use [GitHub Issues](https://github.com/Cisco-Talos/clamav/issues).
-We're slowly phasing out Bugzilla.
-But please read the Security Policy and do not disclose anything in a ticket that should be kept private or that may represent a vulnerability.

-## I reported a bug on Bugzilla, but no one can see it.
-What do I do?

-Bugs reported to ClamAV's [Bugzilla ticket tracker](https://bugzilla.clamav.net/) are private by default.
-Our policy is to make tickets public if they are not security-related.
-If you believe your bug report isn't security-related, please ping the ticket requesting that the ticket be made public.
-Chances are high that we simply forgot to remove the tag when the report came in.

 ## Where can I find the bug ticket for a security bug fix?

 Our policy is to make security-related bugs public either: